barebox/barebox/Documentation/user/usb.rst

 USB Networking
 ^^^^^^^^^^^^^^

-barebox supports ASIX-compatible devices and the SMSC95xx.
-After detection, the device shows up as eth0 and can be used like a regular network device.
+barebox supports r8152, ASIX-compatible devices and the SMSC95xx.
+After detection, the device shows up as an extra network device (e.g. eth1) and can be used like a regular network device.

 To use a USB network device together with the :ref:`command_ifup` command, add the following to ``/env/network/eth0-discover``: